isaozler/dynamic-i18n-io/README.md

 Basically this is a string interpolation tool which fill the placeholders with data on the fly based on certain condition and values.

+> See [test](./__tests__/examples.spec.ts) for various examples!

+> **Please note that nested references with the same name will be overwritten by provided data if not specified as the path in the locale file.
+Try to avoid duplicate field names**

 ## **Localization example** (vue)

 ```json